wimlds/nyc_announcements/2018_10_25_newsletter.md

 ## CONFERENCES

-### Data Engineering Conference | Nov 8-9
+### Data Engineering Conference | Nov 8-9 | @Columbia University
-We have partnered with @DataEngConf to provide our community with a special offer for the DataEngConf New York '18 No Bullshit Data Event on November 8 - 9th, at Columbia University in New York City.
-Register using code “NYCData18” to receive a $160 discount off event tickets.

 DataEngConf is the first community powered data-platforms, -science, and -analytics event for software engineers, data scientists, CTOs, and technical founders who want to discover tools & insights to build products.

-DataEngConf is not the standard watered-down “big data conference” you might have attended previously - instead they are built and run by software engineers, developers and data geeks.
-They have 4 dedicated tracks this year: Data Engineering, Data Science, Data & AI and our brand new Hero Engineering.
-Join geeks from across Europe, the US and Asia within companies like Facebook, Salesforce, Netflix, WeWork, MIT, Beeswax, Lyft, Stitch Data, Datadog, Segment, Starburst, Datacoral, Columbia University, Capital One, TapRecruit, Figure Eight, Dia&Co with many more to be announced.

-DataEngConf is committed to diversity at their events, and try to empower geeks across the globe in connecting, inspiring, learning or creating networking opportunities, mentorship & training programs.
+Our friends @DataEngConf have provided us with a special offer for DataEngConf NYC'18 on Nov 8-9th.
+Built & run by software engineers, developers & data geeks this is not your standard conference. http://bit.ly/NYC-Tickets18

 Register now for our **$160 discount**: http://bit.ly/NYC-Tickets18 using code: “NYCData18”

 ### O'Reilly Software Architecture Conference | February 3–6, 2019 | New York